Conifold transitions via affine geometry and mirror symmetry: Introduction

 \section{Introduction}

 A geometric transition between a pair of smooth varieties is the process of deforming the first variety to a singular one and then obtaining the second one by resolving the singularities.
 The first variety is called a smoothing and the second one a resolution.
-In \cite{morrison-look}, Morrison conjectures that, in certain circumstances, mirror symmetry should map a pair of smooth Calabi-Yau manifolds, related by a geometric transition, to another pair, also related by a geometric transition but with the roles reversed, so that the mirror of a smoothing should be a resolution and viceversa.
+In \cite{morrison-look}, Morrison conjectures that, in certain circumstances, mirror symmetry should map a pair of smooth Calabi-Yau manifolds, related by a geometric transition, to another pair, also related by a geometric transition but with the roles reversed, so that the mirror of a smoothing should be a resolution and vice-versa.
 This idea is supported by evidences and examples.
 Morrison also suggests that a new understanding of this phenomenon could come from the SYZ interpretation of mirror symmetry as a duality of special Lagrangian torus fibrations.
-Building on ideas of Hitchin, Kontsevich-Soibelman and others on the SYZ conjecture \cite{Hitchin}, \cite{Kontsevich-Soibelman}, \cite{K-S-archim}, Gross and Siebert show that mirror pairs of Calabi-Yau manifolds can be constructed from a Legendre dual pair of affine manifolds with singularities and polyhedral decompositions, also called tropical manifolds \cite{G-Siebert2003, G-Siebert2007, GrSi_re_aff_cx}.
+Building on ideas of Hitchin, Gross, Gross-Wilson, Kontsevich-Soibelman and others on the SYZ conjecture \cite{Hitchin}, \cite{Gross_spLagEx}, \cite{G-Wilson2}, \cite{Kontsevich-Soibelman}, \cite{K-S-archim}, Gross and Siebert show that mirror pairs of Calabi-Yau manifolds can be constructed from a Legendre dual pair of affine manifolds with singularities and polyhedral decompositions, also called tropical manifolds \cite{G-Siebert2003, G-Siebert2007, GrSi_re_aff_cx}.
 In this article we consider the special case of conifold transitions.
-We introduce the notion of tropical conifold, i.e. of tropical manifold with nodes, and we show that the smoothing/resolution process also has a natural description in this context.
+We introduce the notion of tropical conifold, i.e. of tropical manifold with nodes, and we show that the smoothing/resolution process also has a natural description in this context (this was first observed by Gross \cite{Gross_spLagEx} and Ruan \cite{Ruan}).
 Indeed the smoothing of a tropical conifold simultaneously induces a resolution of its mirror, but in general the process is obstructed.
-To study global obstructions we introduce the notion of tropical cycle.
-In terms of the original Calabi-Yau varieties, we prove that the existence of tropical cycles containing the nodes implies the simultaneous vanishing of the obstructions to the smoothing of one variety and to the resolution of its mirror.
-We conjecture that the existence of such cycles containing the nodes should also allow the resolution/smoothing of the tropical conifold.
+To study global obstructions we introduce the notion of tropical $2$-cycle in a tropical conifold.
+Our main result is the following: \begin{mthm} The existence of a tropical $2$-cycle containing the nodes in a tropical conifold implies the vanishing of the obstructions to the smoothing of the associated Calabi-Yau variety and to the resolution of its mirror. \end{mthm} See Theorem \ref{good_rel_pos} for the precise statement.
+We formulate a conjecture claiming that the inverse also holds, i.e. that the vanishing of these obstructions can always be detected by tropical $2$-cycles.
+Moreover we expect that the existence of a resolution/smoothing of a set of nodes in the tropical conifold should be equivalent to some property expressible in terms tropical $2$-cycles containing the nodes.
 This would show that the smoothing and the resolution are themselves mirror pairs in the sense of Gross-Siebert.
-We prove the conjecture for some special configurations of nodes and we apply the results to some interesting examples.
-In terms of the Lagrangian fibrations constructed by the authors \cite{CB-M}, these results also determine criteria to establish if and how a Lagrangian fibration ``survives" a conifold transition.
+We partially prove the conjecture for some special configurations of nodes and for an interesting family of examples.